simeonschaub/Covar.jl/README.md

 which are described by their
 [covariance matrices](https://en.wikipedia.org/wiki/Covariance_matrix).
-It allows for easy propagation of these uncertainties, thanks to `Julia`'s convenient method overloading, even for different covariant systems.
+It allows for easy propagation of these uncertainties, thanks to `Julia`'s convenient method overloading, even for different covariant systems and also supports different types of floating-point numbers.

 ## Usage
 The easiest way to construct a covariant system is with the `@covar_system` macro.